 After completing this course, you should also review the OSHA standards on the control of hazardous energy to gain a complete understanding of the requirements regarding the control of hazardous energy.
 These standards, as well as other relevant resources, are identified throughout this course.

 It's important that you be familiar with OSHA's Lockout/Tagout standards to help save lives and avoid OSHA citations.
-Take a look at OSHA's top 10 most cited violations for 2011 and you will see that hazard communication ranks as the fifth most commonly cited violation!
+Take a look at OSHA's top 10 most cited violations for 2017 and you will see that Lockout/Tagout is always listed.

 Lockout/Tagout will most likely be required where you work because, after all, just about every workplace includes hazardous energy sources that could injure or kill workers.